aloethere/EP1000/docs/safety.md

 # Fablab Safety and Tools
 ## Introduction
 [Fablab SP](https://fablabs.io/labs/fablabsp) is a workshop that offers digital fabrication.
 In SP Campus, the fablab is equipped with 3D Printers, Laser Cutters, 3D CNC Prototype Mill, PCB Mills and Electronic Workbenches.
-Therefore, we need to know the [Safety Rules & Regulations](Fab Lab and Workshop Safety Rules & Regulations.pdf)
+Therefore, we need to know the [Safety Rules & Regulations](Fab%20Lab%20and%20Workshop%20Safety%20Rules%20&%20Regulations.pdf)  before using the Fablab euquipments and machinary.

 Although I had not stepped in the Fablab due to the HBL across Singapore, we are told that we will cover Safety Assesment